kaitogoto7/kaggle2019womensncaa/README.md

 "results.metrics.df.rds" can be created by running the four process files in order from "1." to "4."

+"gradientBoost50.025.csv" (the competition submission file) can be created by running "8.
+Stage2 submission.Rmd"

 # Glossary of metrics:

 Seeding: Each team is seeded from 1 to 16 (generally from strongest to weakest) by the NCAA.